 Nipple reconstruction may be performed as a stand-alone surgical procedure, or it may be combined with other breast reconstruction procedures to achieve a more comprehensive outcome.

+Atlanta plastic surgeon, Dr. Jones strives to deliver the best nipple reconstruction Atlanta has to offer.
 For residents of the greater Atlanta area, nipple reconstruction procedures are performed with excellence by double board-certified plastic surgeon, Dr. Nicholas Jones, one of Atlanta’s foremost plastic surgeons.
 Dr. Jones is an expert in the field of reconstructive surgery and has performed hundreds of successful nipple reconstruction surgeries on patients in greater Atlanta and nearby Georgia communities.

 Immediately after the surgery, you may experience some swelling, soreness, and bruising in the treatment area.
 These symptoms may intensify over the first two days following surgery, then persist for a period of several days, gradually diminishing on their own.
 If you experience any discomfort, over the counter pain medications should be sufficient to alleviate it.